ada-popovic/markdown_archive/README.md

 7. [Bibliography](#bibliography)

 ## Artefact
-HELLOO In the archive of International Institute of Social History there is a fascinating object.
+In the archive of International Institute of Social History there is a fascinating object.
 It is a plastic snow globe with Karl Marx and Friedrich Engels inside of it.
 The object even in it's purest, today's form already poses a multitude of questions and allows for various interpretations.
 However, what will happen with it in the future?
 How can we preserve a feeling of holding that snow globe when global warming already threatens the very existence of snow?
 And Marx - how does putting him in a tchotchke change his image and his ideology?
 What is the meaning of the snow globe's caption ('Schnee van gestern?!')?

 Asking (while not necessarily answering), those and other questions is the main premise of the Archival Resilience Project conducted in 2020 in KABK by its 40 students under supervision of Hannes Bernard and Martijn de Heer.